S203932/AARC3-WP4-Policy-Registration-API/README.md

 - When deploying the image on kubernetes or your given platform, provide the aformentioned database information.

 ## Docker file
 - One can use docker compose given that one populates the `.env` first with the database information.
-- Alternatively, one provide the db at runtime.
+- Alternatively, one provide the db information at runtime.

 # Structure of the aup database
 ![Alt text](API_DB_class.jpg?raw=true "Title")